Army of the Dead: Plot

-A United States military convoy traveling from Area 51 collides with a car on the highway outside Las Vegas.
-The convoy's cargo, a zombie, escapes, killing and infecting several soldiers before heading into the city.
-There, the original and subsequent zombies infect most of the city's population.
+A U.S. military convoy traveling from Area 51 collides with a car on a highway.
+The convoy's cargo, a zombie, escapes, killing and infecting soldiers before heading into Las Vegas, infecting most of its population.
 After a military intervention fails, the government quarantines the city.

 Six years later, casino owner Bly Tanaka and his associate Martin approach mercenary and former Las Vegas resident Scott Ward about a job to recover $200 million from his casino vault in Las Vegas before the military deploys a tactical nuclear strike on the city.
 Ward agrees and recruits his former teammates Maria Cruz and Vanderohe, along with helicopter pilot Marianne Peters, German safecracker Ludwig Dieter, and Chicano sharpshooter Mikey Guzman, who brings along his associate Chambers.

 Martin joins the team to give them access to the casino.
-Ward's estranged daughter Kate, who works at a quarantine camp, directs them to Lilly, a smuggler familiar with the city, who also recruits Burt Cummings, an abusive camp security guard.
-When Kate learns Lilly escorted her friend Geeta into Las Vegas, Kate insists on joining the team over Ward's objections.
+Ward's estranged daughter Kate, who works at a quarantine camp, directs them to Lilly, a smuggler familiar with the city, who also recruits Burt Cummings, a camp security guard.
+When Kate learns that Lilly has escorted her friend Geeta into Las Vegas, Kate insists on joining the team despite Ward's objections.

-After an encounter with a zombified tiger upon entering Las Vegas, Lilly wounds Cummings and explains that a group of intelligent zombies known as "Alphas" will allow safe passage in exchange for a sacrifice.
-An Alpha female known as the Queen takes Cummings away to the Olympus casino, where the Alpha leader Zeus infects him.
+After an encounter with a zombified tiger upon entering Las Vegas, Lilly wounds Cummings and explains that a group of "Alphas" (intelligent zombies) will allow safe passage in exchange for a sacrifice.
+An Alpha known as the Queen takes Cummings away to the Olympus casino, where the Alpha leader Zeus infects him.
 Lilly leads the team to a building full of hibernating, normal zombies.
-Ward creates a path through the zombies with glow sticks.
+Ward creates a path through them with glow sticks.
 When Chambers accuses Martin of ulterior motives, he diverts her off the path, and she wakes the zombies.
 After she is surrounded and bitten, Guzman shoots the gasoline canister on her back, killing her and the surrounding zombie horde.